FrederickAurelio/Memories-Prototype/README.md

 # Memories Photo Frame Prototype

 <p>First time learning using HTML5 Canvas in React</p>
-<p>Soon it will become a proper web application with current tech stacks like Nextjs, Expressjs, Typescript, and more</p>
+<p>Soon it will become a proper web application with current tech stacks like Nextjs, Expressjs, Typescript, and more, with a tons of feature like current social media for example Instagram</p>
 In here I don't manually do it from scratch.
 I'm using one of React Library called Konva https://konvajs.org/docs/react/Intro.html